digilogistist/NEStonia/readme.txt

 11. Registration & Authentication.

     To ensure every commercially-built NEStonia PCB assembly is authentic and uniquely identifiable, we've developed a state-of-the-art public registration system — a pioneering approach introduced by the BTTD Group.
 This process provides clear value to both manufacturers and customers, reinforcing NEStonia’s credibility in the hardware ecosystem.

     ✅ For Manufacturers:

         Easy Serial Capture: During production, each board's unique microcontroller ID (UID) is automatically extracted using a secure ST-LINK probe and logged.

         Zero-Code Setup: No firmware is required — UIDs are read directly from hardware over SWD.

         Effortless Registry Upload: A provided script securely pushes the unit’s UID to a public GitHub-based registry using a protected token.

         Tamper-Evident Process: All entries are versioned and time-stamped, creating a verifiable manufacturing trail.

     🔎 For Customers:

         Instant Authentication: Each NEStonia unit can be validated by checking its UID against the public registry.

         No Manual Search: An included verification tool reads the unit’s ID and checks for authenticity automatically.

         Counterfeit Protection: Units not found in the registry are easily identified as unauthorized, protecting the community from fakes.

         Preserved Value: Genuine NEStonia boards retain their value by being part of a traceable, trusted chain of production.

-🌐 Industry-First Innovation
+    🌐 Industry-First Innovation:

         The NEStonia UID Registry is a first-of-its-kind public serialization infrastructure that sets the standard for open hardware verification.
 Developed by the BTTD Group, this method positions NEStonia as a leader in trustworthy, transparent electronics manufacturing.

 12. Licensing info.